taliajs/php2550finalproject/README.md

 ## About
-This repository contains the code associated with our final project, which is focused on Salmonella vaccines for poultry.
-Our goal for this project is to identify strains/flocks/regions, etc. that should be prioritized for vaccination campaigns (e.g specific strains, certain flocks and/or certain regions).
-For instance, looking at where, when and how are outbreaks happening generally, and looking at Salmonella outbreaks that cause illness.
+This repository contains the code associated with our final project, which is focused on identifying "targets" for Salmonella vaccines.
+Our goal for this project is to identify strains/regions/time of year, etc. that should be prioritized for vaccination campaigns.
+For instance, Are there certain/specific regions and time of year that should be focused on when thinking about vaccination?
+Are there certain strains of Salmonella that are more prevalant than others?

 ## Files